Bowling Green vs. Akron NCAA Football Odds, Plays and Insights | October 9, 2021

 Akron Stats and Trends

-- Thus far this season Akron has one win against the spread.

-- This season, the Zips are winless against the spread when entering a game as an underdog of 14.5 points or more.
+- The Zips have yet to cover the spread this year when underdogs by 14.5 points or more.

-- Akron's games this year have eclipsed the over/under two times in five opportunities (40%).
+- Akron's games this season have gone over the point total two times in five opportunities (40%).

-- Akron is 1-1 against the spread and 1-1 overall when the team notches more than 21.4 points.
+- Akron is 1-1 against the spread and 1-1 overall when the team scores more than 21.4 points.

-- In games that Akron piles up over 336.8 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Akron totals more than 336.8 yards, the team is 1-1 against the spread and 1-1 overall.

-- This season the Zips have six turnovers, two fewer than the Falcons have takeaways (8).
+- The Zips have six giveaways this season, while the Falcons have eight takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.